netd-tud/netd-scaninfo/index.md

   1. We use the default zmap IP.ID: `54321`
   2. We initiate scans with the maximum IP.TTL: `255`
-  3. Scans originate only from a single IP source address `141.22.28.227`
+  3. Scans originate only from a single IP source address: `141.22.28.227`

 We recommend adding firewall rules for signature `1.` and `2.`.
 This way you will drop traffic from any unwanted zmap scan.